SDLTM50910 - Procedure: deferring payment in case of contingent or uncertain consideration FA03/S90: how the application is to be made

 - a calculation of the Stamp Duty Land Tax in respect of which the application to defer payment refers

 HM Revenue & Customs may ask for further information in order to determine if an application may be accepted.

 HM Revenue & Customs must say when they require the information and must allow the purchaser at least 30 days.

 If the information is not provided in the time allowed, HM Revenue & Customs may refuse the application.

-Once the application for deferral is made, the payment of SDLT claimed as deferred is suspended until a decision on the claim has been made by HM Revenue & Customs.
+Once an application to defer an amount of SDLT has been made, this sum is suspended until a decision on that claim has been reached by HM Revenue & Customs.